polygamma/aurman/README.md

 ##### Options for `--sync` or `-S` exclusive to aurman:

 - `--noedit`: Do not show changes of PKGBUILDs, .install, and other relevant files.
-It assumes users will be okay with the changes.
+It assumes you will be okay with the changes.

 - `--always_edit`: Edit the files of packages even when there are no new changes.